Christopher Evans (outlaw): George Sontag's confession

 George liked Fresno's location; it was close to his brother in Visalia, as well as Chris Evans’ mountain retreats.
 Upon arriving, George immediately craved a beer from the J Street Palm Garden, where he could escape from the hot summer day.
 George had written to John to meet him in Fresno, but he began to wonder where Chris had gone, as he had not seen or heard from him since Minneapolis.

-George kept watch of the train station waiting for his brother to show up, but also kept his eyes on the streets for any detectives.
-Then that night, George was walking by a livery stable when a man stepped out from the dark and said, “Hello, kid.
+George kept watch of the train station waiting for his brother to show up but also kept his eyes on the streets for any detectives.
+That night, George was walking by a livery stable when a man stepped out from the dark and said, “Hello, kid.
 Come in here.”

 John laughed after he saw that he had surprised George, then explained that he had driven a team he rented from Visalia, instead of taking a train in case of any problems.
 George told John how he thought he was being followed by detectives, and how he had seen Chris talking to the three men in Minneapolis but had not heard from him since.
 He then told John about the failed Kasota robbery and how he distrusted Evans, believing him to have withheld money.
-John became agitated and accused George of having “cold feet”.
+John became agitated and accused George of having "cold feet".

-“I could see,” George said, “that he trusted Evans more than he did me.”
+"I could see," George said, "that he trusted Evans more than he did me."
 George wanted to prove himself to his brother and show him that he was game.
 He then brought the conversation back to the man he believed to be following him.
-John assured George that the railroad “dicks” had probably given up on trailing him, and that he had a good job planned out.
+John assured George that the railroad "dicks" had probably given up on trailing him, and that he had a good job planned out.
 George asked him whether he would even be able to commit a robbery considering his leg had still not fully healed from the team accident a few months before.
 John suggested that George and Chris rob the train while he waited close by with a team of horses for their escape.
 After talking for more than an hour in the doorway of the livery stable, they noticed a train pull into the station.
 They then happened to notice Chris exit the rear coach of the train, and they sent a boy to bring him to the barn.